 Southwest Mississippi Community College's Institute for Learning in Retirement (SMCC-ILR) offers classes for retirees or individuals over 50 years of age who are interested in combining learning with social activities.
 Members pay an annual fee and course fees as they are offered.
 The SMCC-ILR is membership driven, giving participants an opportunity to plan educational and social events to meet their particular needs.
-For more information, contact the Workforce Development Center.
+For more information, contact the Workforce Development Center in the Regional Workforce Training Center.